-Citrix Workspace app supports wildcard certificates; however, they must be used in accordance with your organization’s security policy.
-In practice, an alternative to wildcard certificates is a certificate containing the list of server names with the Subject Alternative Name (SAN) extension.
-Private and public certificate authorities issue these certificates.
+Citrix Receiver for Windows supports wildcard certificates; however, they must be used in accordance with your organization’s security policy.
+In practice, an alternative to wildcard certificates is a certificate containing the list of server names with the Subject Alternative Name (SAN) extension is considered.
+Private and publick certificate authorities issue these certificates.

-If your certificate chain includes an intermediate certificate, the intermediate certificate must be appended to the Citrix Gateway server certificate.
+If your certificate chain includes an intermediate certificate, the intermediate certificate must be appended to the NetScaler Gateway server certificate.
 For information, see Configuring Intermediate Certificates.

 Authentication to StoreFront

 |Receiver for Web using browsers||StoreFront Services site (native)||StoreFront XenApp and XenDesktop Site (native)||NetScaler to Receiver for Web (browser)||NetScaler to StoreFront Services site (native)|

 * With or without the NetScaler plug-in installed on the device.